 After successfully completing phase 1 and phase 2, “functional” experts will be available and start configuring SAP systems.

 As per the requirement provided in the Business Blueprint phase, baseline configuration is provided as per the Blueprint document.
-Further, the remaining 20% approximately is corrected within fine tuning configuration.
+Further, the remaining 20% approximately is corrected within the fine tuning configuration.

 Most of the time Fine tuning cannot be covered with the help of Baseline Configuration.
-Users have to make sure all of remaining fine-tuning process.
+Users have to make sure all of the remaining fine-tuning process.

-With the help of experienced SAP consulting team, you can separate the business process into several cycles of related business flows.
+With the help of an experienced SAP consulting team, you can separate the business process into several cycles of related business flows.
 In turn, these cycles are referred to as independent units which can be used to test specific parts of the business process.

 In the process, you can also follow the standards mentioned in SAP implementation guide (IMG).
 This is a tool that can be used to assist while configuring your SAP system in a step by step manner.